Want to know more about Tableau Prep?

 Then, click on the + icon next to it and Insert Step to get a better look at the table.

 It will appear as a horizontal line, and it’s usually named Clean.

 Data scaffolding step by step

-After adding the first data source, I wanted to join it with a second file called “Calendar”.
-It contained just a list of dates:
+After adding the first data source, I want to join it with a second file called “Calendar”.
+It contains just a list of dates:

 Pay attention to the Join Clauses!